 8. Call to action.
 What action do you want your audience to take while reading your blog post?
 Let them know!
-Calls to action include having them answer a question, enter a sweepstakes, and share or subscribe to your blog.
+Calls to action include having them answer a question, enter a sweepstakes or subscribe to your blog.

 9. Meta-description.
 Your meta-description is what will show up in search engine results and social media previews.
-If you have the ability to customize your meta-description, check out this HubSpot post for writing tips.
+If you have the ability to customize your meta-description, check out our guide to meta tags.

-10. Photo.
+10. Photos.
 Now that you have your blog post written, you can go back to the image ideas you brainstormed earlier and find or create one that complements your text.
 You want images that are relevant and unique — avoid stock photos.
-If you need help, check out Buffer’s lists of 53+ free image sources and 23 tools to create images.
+And if you need help, check out these tools for creating visual and audio assets.